6 New San Diego Breweries You Need to Check Out

+Of all the breweries popping up around San Diego, La Mesa has remained relatively untapped -- at least until now, thanks to the opening of Bolt Brewery.
 Owner and brewer Clint Stromberg was involved with the original Bolt Brewery back in the late '80s, before craft beer was even really a thing in SD.
-He is bringing his decades of experience to this spot where he's doing all the brewing, from their Citra Pale Ale to their Nitro Chocolate Stout.
+He is bringing his decades of experience to this new spot where (for now) he will be doing all the brewing, from their Citra Pale Ale to their Nitro Chocolate Stout.

 Five Irish brothers came together to start this family brewery in Scripps Ranch.
 Knowing pretty much zip about starting a brewery, these guys sent their brother Ed to UCSD’s beer school to learn the ins and outs of the commercial beer biz.
 Even though their beer styles aren’t all Irish, you’ll find their Irish roots in names like Finn McCool’s Big Thirsty, Catholic Guilt, and Sailhead Murphy.

-Bring your kid, bring your dog, and bring some food to hang out on the patio with a cold beer at this Valley Center brewery.
-During football season, you can get $1 off full-pours while watching live NFL games.
-If you can’t make it out to the brewery, you'll be able to find their Cougar Pass RIPA bottled and in Escondido liquor stores.
+Bring your kid, bring your dog, and bring some food to hang out on the patio with a cold beer at Valley Center’s first brewery.
+Football season is almost over, but until it is, you can get $1 off full-pours during live NFL games.
+If you can’t make it out to the brewery, you can find their Cougar Pass RIPA bottled and in Escondido liquor stores soon.